Table of Contents

 - Sodium cresylate

-It's clear that even with FDA and EPA attempt to control that only pet-friendly and safe products are available for purchase, some dangerous items still manage to reach the shelves.
+It's clear that even with FDA and EPA's attempt to control that only pet-friendly and safe products are available for purchase, some dangerous items still manage to reach the shelves.

 Tips for a Safe Use of Flea Shampoo for Dogs

 When you're not sure about something, do some research or ask your veterinarian.
-Remember that manufacturer's can sometimes change the formula, so even if you bought the shampoo before, always double check the label.
+Remember that manufacturers can sometimes change the formula, so always double-check the label even if you bought the shampoo before.

 Note: Manufacturers are not required to list ingredients on dog shampoo labels.
 If you don't see ingredients listed, this is a red flag – avoid that product.

 If you need to do daily bathing, you have to pick a shampoo specifically for that; otherwise, you risk irritating a dog's skin.

-Dog's health condition.
 Most dog flea shampoos are designed for healthy adult pets.
-If you have an a very old or very young dog, or they're sick, medicated, pregnant, nursing or currently being treated for some health condition.
+If you have a very old or very young dog, or they're sick, medicated, pregnant, nursing, or currently being treated for some health condition.

 Stop its use if you notice anything out of the ordinary, and immediately bathe your dog using a mild soap and plenty of water to remove any chemicals left from the flea shampoo.

-The below list of best flea shampoo for dogs products contains only those brands without the harmful ingredients, that are safe for dogs and effective at killing fleas as long as you keep up with the bathing schedule.
+The below list of best flea shampoo for dogs products contains only those brands without the harmful ingredients that are safe for dogs and effective at killing fleas as long as you keep up with the bathing schedule.

 The Safest Best Flea Shampoo for Dogs